 Recreation alert: Skookum Creek Campground is closed for the season.
 Will reopen May 19, weather dependent.

 Directions: Start on SR-20 at Usk.
 Go east across river for .9 miles.
 Turn right on Le Clerc Road.
 Go 3.2 miles.
 Turn left on a one-lane gravel road.
 Go .1 mile.
 Turn left and go .3 miles to site.
 Get directions.

 Dragoon Creek Campground boasts developed campsites with RV access.
 A small open field used for day use is adjacent to Dragoon Creek, which flows through the middle of the campground.
 Pets allowed on leash.
 Please dispose of pet waste appropriately.
 Visit our Flickr page for photos.

 Recreation alert: As of Sept.
 6, 2016, Dragoon Creek Campground will be closed for the season.
-Check back in the spring for an opening date.
+Will open May 24, weather dependent.